Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Properness

-As a consequence, the action of $u$ in the affine chart $\R^3$ has the following description: \begin{itemize} \item $u$ preserves the tangent planes $P_{-}$ and $P_{+}$ respectively, and acts as an expanding (resp. contracting) homothety on $P_{-}$ (resp. $P_{+}$) with fixed point $v_{-}$ (resp. $v_{+}$); \item on the region between $P_{-}$ and $P_{+}$, $u$ acts with repulsive fixed point at $v_{-}$ and attractive fixed point at $v_{+}$ (this can be viewed as a ``north-south type" dynamics); \item on the complement in $\R^3$ of the region between $P_{-}$ and $P_{+}$, the dynamics of $u$ is similar, with each trajectory away from $P_{-}$ and towards $P_{+}$. \end{itemize}
+By direct computation, the action of $u_t$ on the planes $P_{\pm}$ in the affine chart $x_4=1$ is given by $(\pm 1,x,y)\mapsto (\pm 1,e^{\mp t}x, e^{\mp t}y)$.
+Similarly, we can compute the action of $u_t$ on the planes containing $\ell$.
+To conclude, the action of $u_t$ in the chosen affine chart has the following description: \begin{itemize} \item $u_t$ preserves the tangent planes $P_{-}$ and $P_{+}$ respectively, and acts as an expanding (resp. contracting) homothety on $P_{-}$ (resp. $P_{+}$) with fixed point $v_{-}$ (resp. $v_{+}$); \item on the region between $P_{-}$ and $P_{+}$, $u_t$ acts with repulsive fixed point at $v_{-}$ and attractive fixed point at $v_{+}$ (this can be viewed as a ``north-south type" dynamics); \item on the complement in $\R^3$ of the region between $P_{-}$ and $P_{+}$, the dynamics of $u_t$ is similar, with each trajectory away from $P_{-}$ and towards $P_{+}$. \end{itemize}